-Along with the ability to design endless reports from any "Opened" database table, Store Manager has many predefined, commonly used reports.
-These reports are accessible from the Store Manager Office's REPORTS menu.
+Along with the ability to design endless reports from any "Opened" database table grid, Store Manager POS has many predefined, commonly used reports.
+These reports are accessible from the Store Manager POS Office's REPORTS menu.

 THE SALES REPORTS AND THE SALES DATABASE TABLE